Scuba Diving History – Timeline and Figures that invented modern Scuba!

 In 1943, the Aqua-Lung was invented in Paris, France by French Navy Lieutenant Jacques Cousteau and an engineer Emile Gagnan.
 Cousteau’s father worked in Paris for a company that specialized in compressed gases.
 He was introduced to Gagnan by his father who had been working on valve designs.
-Together, they made adjustments in a regulator invented by Gagnan and named their new device the Aqua-Lung.
+Together, they made adjustments to a regulator invented by Gagnan and named their new device the Aqua-Lung.

 While conducting tests to verify the working of their invention, they discovered the threats of deep-sea diving.
 While going too deep in the water could cause nitrogen narcosis leading to crazy behavior, coming up to the surface too fast could result is the bends and intense symptoms such as severe pain, dizziness, etc. from the nitrogen bubbles expanding in the blood.